CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-04-20-python_decorators.markdown

 comments: true
 ---

-In my previous post we compaired iteration and recursion concerning their needed time to get a certain Fibonacci number F<sub>n</sub>.
-For this, we created a function `time_it` that simply calls each function a certain number of `times` and returns the taken time by calculating the difference between the time right before and after the function gets called.
+In my previous post we compaired iteration and recursion regarding their time required to get a certain Fibonacci number F<sub>n</sub>.
+To do this, we created a function `time_it` that simply calls each function a certain number of `times` and returns the time it took by calculating the difference between the time right before and after the function got called.
 You may say, it "wrappes" the called function.

 ```python
 from time import perf_counter